NEON Summit: How can schools support HE progression?

 - Gain an understanding from policymakers and other partners about developments in the secondary curriculum.

-- Receive an update about Gatsby benchmarks and Progress 8, how these are being implemented in schools, and how these can help to embed widening access activities within the school curriculum.
+- Receive an update about Gatsby benchmarks, how this is being implemented in schools, and how these can help to embed widening access activities within the school curriculum.